 Nature On The Farm Camps, Naperville

-Our week-long, half-day Nature on the Farm Camps at the McDonald Farm in South Naperville will provide your child the opportunity to enjoy fresh air and sunshine while exploring a unique oasis of green in the middle of the suburbs.
+Our half-day Nature on the Farm Camps at the McDonald Farm in South Naperville will provide your child the opportunity to enjoy fresh air and sunshine while exploring a unique oasis of green in the middle of the suburbs.
 Explore our native prairie, woodland and pond habitats as well as learn to grow healthy, organic food at our Green Earth Harvest organic farm.
 Through nature exploration, gardening, games, activities, and crafts, children will experience and learn from nature.
-Camps are unique each month and attuned to what is growing and thriving at that time, so sign up for one week or both!
+Camps are attuned to what is growing and thriving at our farm during the time they are held!
 Enjoy a themed, nut-free healthy snack provided each day.

 Farm Camp at the Dickson-Murst Farm, Montgomery

 June 27-July 1: Learning from History to Protect the Future

 Weather impacts us all – from rain and drought to storms and sunshine, the weather is a factor in our daily lives.
 Throughout history, farmers lived closely with the land and built traditions and technology that helped them respond to weather extremes.
 There will be plenty of crafts, games, and hands-on activities and demonstrations to keep all hands and minds buys and engaged!
 Join educators from The Conservation Foundation and the Kendall County Outdoor Education Center as well as daily guests from the Dickson-Murst Farm Partners, Kendall County Ag in the Classroom, and others for a truly unique camp experience: looking through a farming lens to learn from the past and improve and protect what we hold dear into the future.

 - Use old fashioned weather instruments and create your own

 - Learn how farmers protected their buildings and crops from weather extremes